edarsllnn/environmental-facility-risk-analysis/README.md

 ## Project Summary

 This project shows how SQL can be used to analyze environmental operations data, classify facility-level risk, and support management decision-making through data-driven recommendations.

+## Dashboard Summary

+The Power BI dashboard provides a visual overview of facility-level environmental performance.
+It includes KPI cards for total waste, total water usage, total energy consumption, and compliance violations.
+The dashboard also includes facility-level comparisons, waste type analysis, region and manager filters, and a facility risk summary table.